 It is no secret that I love the combination of peanut butter and chocolate.
+In fact, I already have a delicious gluten-free peanut butter brownie recipe here on my site.
 I probably have 20-30 recipes that use this combination of yummy ingredients.
 A favorite recipe that pairs chocolate and peanut butter together are these gluten-free brownies with Reese’s.
 Each bite of these chewy gluten-free brownies with Reese’s is full of fudgy chocolate and peanut butter flavor.

 I made these yummy Reese’s Brownies back in my gluten-eating days, and was so glad to find out I could easily adapt them to be gluten-free.
 Just a swap to using a good quality gluten-free flour blend and verifying all my other ingredients were gluten-free, and this gluten-free brownie recipe turned out amazing!

 According to the Hershey’s gluten-free list, all Reese’s peanut butter cups are gluten-free EXCEPT the seasonal shapes.
 So don’t pick up those cute heart-shaped, egg-shaped, tree-shaped, etc. peanut butter cups.
 As I clicked to view all products that are gluten-free, and selected Reese’s, it currently shows 243 Reese’s gluten free products!
 Even ones with holiday wrappers are.
 It just appears still that it is the ones that are holiday shapes that are not – apparently from cross contamination wherever those shaped ones are made.

 So to clarify, are Reeses’s cups gluten-free?
 Yes.
 Are Reese’s shapes gluten-free?
 Apparently not.